 What's the policy on spoilers in threads at FanFare?

 We'd like the front page of FanFare to be spoiler-free, so please limit above-the-fold descriptions of a show to the basics.
 Inside threads, feel free to discuss any plot point in that episode or past episodes, but please refrain from discussing events that take place in future episodes.
-Also, please be considerate and refrain from discussing future events from other book/film/tv/comic versions of the story. (tags: spoilersfanfare ) April 17, 2014 - permalink - back to questions
+Also, please be considerate and refrain from discussing future events from other book/film/tv/comic versions of the story.
+(Note, this policy is different in threads that are labeled "Rewatch" or "Books Included.") (tags: spoilersfanfare ) April 17, 2014 - permalink - back to questions

 What is MetaFilter Projects?

 MeFi Projects is a space in the MetaFilter universe for members to toot their own horn and link to something that they have done - typically a completed project on the web.
 Projects has built in mechanisms so that people can give a post the thumbs up, either through clicking the vote link to give it a thumbs up, or clicking the "post this project to mefi" button on the project's permalink page.
 People can also send comments to the original poster of the project.
 More information can be found here. (tags: mefiprojectsprojectsselflink ) March 6, 2006 - permalink - back to questions

 What is MetaFilter Music?

 MetaFilter Music is a site for members to upload their own songs for others to enjoy and share.
 MeFi members can upload up to one song per day, MP3 only, with a 10Mb limit.
 Please upload covers sparingly.
 Please do not upload things that are not your own work in some way - this includes work by your friends and mashups of copyrighted stuff.

 Any logged in user can listen to the music or make music playlists.
 The site is not intended to be a hosting service to be linked to externally and it's not intended to be promo space for your band.
 This is the MetaTalk thread announcing it.
 This is the tags page for it.